 - The National Toshaos Council ensures involvement and communication with Amerindian communities

 In 2009, Norway agreed to provide Guyana with USD 250 million by 2015 for results achieved in limiting emissions from deforestation and forest degradation.
-By 2014, Norway had channelled more than USD 100 million through the Guyana REDD+ Investment Fund to finance projects under Guyana's Low Carbon Development Strategy.
-Disbursement problems have, however, delayed the approval and implementation of these projects.
+So far, Norway has channelled more than USD 150 million through the Guyana REDD+ Investment Fund to finance projects under Guyana's Low Carbon Development Strategy.

 Guyana is also a beneficiary of the World Bank's Forest Carbon Partnership Facility and a partner country of UN-REDD.